hotosm/ActivationCurriculum/activation_essentials/activation_anatomy.md

 Match the document description with the corresponding source document.
 Would you find the below items in the Activation Protocol, HOT Code / Code of Conduct or the Activation Working Group Terms of Reference?

 * A document that sets the flow of activities during an HOT Activation.
-* This is a section of another document that governs the behavior of HOT volunteers.
+* This document governs the behavior of all HOT volunteers.
 * This document describes the responsibilities and methods for drafting HOT Activation related policies and guidance.

 People reading this material for credit on [the HOT Courses website](http://courses.hotosm.org/) can get the answer there.
 If anyone has any question about the correct answer to a Review question, please ask in the \#courses channel of HOT's Slack \( [Register](http://slack.hotosm.org) \).